troglobit/mg/README.md

     sudo dnf install ncurses-devel

-On macOS you need the Xcode command line toolls and headers.
+On macOS you need the Xcode command line tools and headers:

     xcode-select --install